happyuc-project/web3j/docs/source/getting_started.rst

    $ solc <contract>.sol --bin --abi --optimize -o <output-dir>/

-Then generate the wrapper code using web3j's :doc:`command_line`:
+Then generate the wrapper code using webuj's :doc:`command_line`:

 .. code-block:: bash

-   web3j solidity generate /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name
+   webuj solidity generate /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name

 Now you can create and deploy your smart contract::